kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 If unset or `Pod` (default), the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.

-If `Workload`, the PDB's `minAvailable` or `maxUnavailable` fields are interpreted as a count of PodGroup replicas (as defined by the Workload API) rather than individual pods.
+If `PodGroup`, the PDB's `minAvailable` or `maxUnavailable` fields are interpreted as a count of `PodGroup` replicas rather than individual pods.

 #### Status Update